2009–10 North Carolina Tar Heels men's basketball team: Postseason

 The Tar Heels got left out of the 2010 NCAA Tournament, becoming the first defending national champion since Florida's 2007–08 unit to not make the next year's tournament while eligible to compete.
-They were, however, selected for the 2010 National Invitation Tournament&mdash.
+They were, however, selected for the 2010 National Invitation Tournament.
 Their first appearance in that tourney since 2003.
 Despite a 16–16 record, the Tar Heels were a #4 seed, allowing them to host a first-round game against William & Mary.
 The game was played in the Tar Heels' former home, Carmichael Arena, due to renovations at the Smith Center.
 After defeating William & Mary, the Tar Heels won road games at Mississippi State and UAB and advanced to the tournament's semi-finals in Madison Square Garden where they defeated Rhode Island in overtime.
 In the NIT championship game, they lost to Dayton 79–68 to close the season at 20–17.
 The 17 losses are the second-most in school history.

 On April 1, Deon Thompson appeared in the NIT Championship game, giving him 152 career game appearances.
 This set the NCAA all-time career games played mark, formerly held by Wayne Turner of Kentucky and Walter Hodge of Florida.